Pulsar Polarization Arrays: Pulsar Correlations

-Note that the test statistics considered above receives contributions from both auto-correlation of individual pulsars ($\mathbf{\Sigma}^{(s)}_{pp}$) and cross-correlation of different pulsars ($\mathbf{\Sigma}^{(s)}_{pq}$ with $p\neq q$).
-The auto-correlation is significant when the noise variances are known well enough~\cite{Romano:2016dpx}.
-However, if backgrounds of unknown origins exist and share similar signatures of the signal, the cross-correlations become highly valuable.
-They can distinguish a signal with long-range spatial correlations, such as the one caused by ALDM, from the noises either non-correlated or correlated in different patterns.
+Note that the test statistics considered above is essentially a sum of the optimal filters for auto-correlation of individual pulsars ($\mathbf{\Sigma}^{(s)}_{pp}$) and cross-correlation of different pulsars ($\mathbf{\Sigma}^{(s)}_{pq}$ with $p\neq q$) (for discussions on the optimal filters, see, e.g.,~\cite{Allen:1997ad}).
+The auto-correlation is significant when the noise variances are known well enough~\cite{Romano:2016dpx}, while the cross-correlation can distinguish a signal with long-range spatial correlations, such as the one caused by ALDM, from the noises either non-correlated or correlated in different patterns.
+Especially, if the backgrounds of unknown origins exist and share similar signatures of auto-correlation of the signal, the cross-correlation may become highly valuable.
 As a concrete example, let us consider the sinusoidal trends of pulsar PA rotation with a period of one to two years reported by NANOGrav~\cite{NANOGrav:2021yup}.
-As shown in Fig.~\ref{fig:NANOGrav}, the auto-correlation of the data for PSRs J1918-0642 and J1909-3744 indicates anomalous peaks around the same period, which may be explained by ALDM physics with $m_a \approx 7\times 10^{-23}$ eV.
-But, by evaluating the cross-correlation of these two MSPs, we see null excess at this $m_a$.
-So the NANOGrav observations are unlikely to be related to ALDM.
-This demonstrates the essential role played by cross-correlations.
+As shown in Fig.~\ref{fig:NANOGrav}, the auto-correlation of the data for two individual MSPs both indicates an anomalous peak in the khaki region, which may be explained by ALDM physics with $m_a \approx 7\times 10^{-23}$ eV.
+But, by evaluating their cross-correlation, we see null excess at this $m_a$.
+So the NANOGrav observations are very unlikely to be related to ALDM.
+This demonstrates the essential role played by the cross-correlation.

-For the sake of completeness, we consider both auto- and cross-correlations of pulsars in the remainder of the paper, but in a comparative manner.
-Below let us get a picture on their roles in determining the PPA sensitivities through their contributions to Tr$(\mathbf{\Sigma}^{(s)} \mathbf{\Sigma}^{(s)})$ in Eq.~(\ref{eq:aveq}).
+For the sake of completeness, we consider both auto- and cross-correlations of pulsars in the remainder of the Letter, but in a comparative manner.
+Below let us get a picture on their roles in determining the PPA sensitivities through their contributions to Tr$(\mathbf{\Sigma}^{(s)} \mathbf{\Sigma}^{(s)})$ in Eq.~(\ref{eq:aveq}) (see supplemental material at Sec.~B for details).